peterkuma/ccbrowse/README.md

 ## Installation

 ccbrowse can be installed on Linux (other operating systems are currently not supported).
-On Ubuntu or Debian, install system dependencies with:
+On Debian-based distributions (e.g. Ubuntu and Devuan), install system dependencies with:

 ```sh
 apt-get install libhdf4-dev libhdfeos-dev libgeos-dev sqlite3 python3 python3-dev cython3
 ```

-To install in a Python virtual environment:
+To install ccbrowse in a Python virtual environment:

 ```sh
 python3 -m venv env